dinanathsj29/json-javascript-object-notation-crash-course/readme.md

 - Curly braces hold objects
 - Square brackets hold arrays

 JSON format starts with `curley brace/bracket {` and `ends with curley brace/bracket }`.
-In-between curley brace we can put `"name" and value` or `"key":value` or `"property":value/data` pair, every property of the object is seperated by comma.
+In-between curley brace we can put `"name" and value` or `"key":value` or `"property":value/data` pair, every property of the object is separated by comma.

 JSON represents data in the `pair of curly braces and in the form of key-value pairs ie property and data`.
 We can separate `Property Name` with the help of `colon:` then specify `property Value` and multiple properties are separated with `comma,`.